This post is part of a study I did during a client presentation at an digital marketing company I worked at in the early 2010s.

 "That seems like a lot of trouble" - Everyone

 Nonsense, this is a small investment in your personal security.
-Taking the 20 minutes to update all your passwords is well worth your time, especially considering the alternative.
+Taking a few minutes to update all your passwords across the web is well worth your time.

 With a little bit of social hacking, Mat Honan's life was completely ruined.
 Apple, Amazon and other industry leaders have now tightened their processes for account recovery, but this is a scary reality.
 Mat appeared to have an adequately secure digital presence, which is where using two-factor and having a monitoring service can help prevent or alert you to an account take over.